Nordic wrote:Mass suicides would be very bad PR just as news stories revealing record levels of ptsd would be very bad PR.

 his own group’s most stirring

-and useful phrase.
-What disturbed
+and useful phrase

 him was that the Peace Now Movement